FRAME believes that stem cells are potentially invaluable alternatives to conducting some of the most distressing experiments in sentient animals.

-FRAME works together with the UK tissue bank to promote the collection and use of human cells and tissues of all kinds.
+FRAME supports the work of the UK tissue bank in promoting collection and use of human cells and tissues of all kinds.

 Stem cells are cells that retain the ability to divide and differentiate into different types of body cells when they are exposed to specific chemical signals.
 There are different kinds:

 Totipotent stem cells can differentiate into any type of body cell. (eg the fertilised egg and the very early embryo cells.)

 Pluripotent stem cells are derived from totipotent stem cells.
 They have potential to replace damaged or missing tissues such as in treating burn victims.